rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 # SHUBHDIN LANGUAGE BIBLE
 ### The localization constitution for all Shubh Din content
-**Version 3.7 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v3.7 changelog:** §9.6 G8 — Gujarati Career report APPROVED as production-ready. નાણાં and કાયદો logged as provisional wording choices for the final native pass.
+**Version 3.8 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v3.8 changelog:** §9.6 G8 — Gujarati Muhurta APPROVED; terminology confirmed consistent across Panchang, Love, Marriage, Career and Muhurta. કે vs અથવા logged as the seventh provisional item.
+All open Gujarati items are now stylistic, not corrective.
+**v3.7 changelog:** §9.6 G8 — Gujarati Career report APPROVED as production-ready. નાણાં and કાયદો logged as provisional wording choices for the final native pass.
 **v3.7 changelog:** §9.6 G8 — Gujarati Career report APPROVED as production-ready. નાણાં and કાયદો logged as provisional for the final native pass.
 **v3.6 changelog:** §9.6 G8 — Gujarati Marriage report APPROVED as production quality. લગ્ન/વિવાહ moved from PROVISIONAL to LOCKED, confirmed against a rendered report. મેળાપક and મનનું જોડાણ logged as new provisional items for the final native pass.